Patient education: Symptoms of HIV infection (Beyond the Basics)

 TESTING FOR HIV

 HIV testing is the only way to determine if you are infected with HIV.
-Most individuals who are at the highest risk for HIV have not been tested, usually because they do not realize that they are at risk.
-Others avoid testing because they are worried about the possibility of a positive test result.
+Some avoid testing because they are worried about the possibility of a positive test result.

-However, testing is encouraged because treatment for HIV is highly effective and learning about the infection can improve your chance of living longer and being healthier.
+However, testing is encouraged because treatment for HIV is highly effective and is generally well tolerated.
+In addition, learning about the infection can improve your chance of living longer and being healthier.
 Furthermore, knowing your HIV status and taking precautions can greatly reduce your risk of transmitting the virus to others.
-(See "Patient information: Testing for HIV (Beyond the Basics)" and "Acute and early HIV infection: Treatment".)
+(See "Patient education: Testing for HIV (Beyond the Basics)" and "Acute and early HIV infection: Treatment".)

 WHERE TO GET MORE INFORMATION